-In recent years, more and more property developers in Malaysia are offering DIBS for newly-launched property projects as a means to entice home buyers and investors.
-In this article, we’ll tell you what DIBS is, how it works, and some of the things you need to take note of when purchasing a property which comes with a DIBS.
+In recent years, more and more property developers in Malaysia are offering Developer Interest Bearing Scheme (DIBS) for newly-launched property projects as a means to entice home buyers and investors.
+In this article, we’ll tell you what it is, how it works, and some of the things you need to take note of when purchasing a property which comes with it.

 What is DIBS?

-To put it in the simplest term, DIBS is a scheme where a property developer absorbs the home loan interest of the home buyers during the construction period of a property.
+To put it in the simplest term, it is a scheme where a property developer absorbs the home loan interest of the home buyers during the construction period of a property.

-If you buy a house that comes with a DIBS, the developer will pay any home loan interest that is borne by you during construction (which is usually 36 months starting from project launch).
+If you buy a house that comes with the scheme, the developer will pay any home loan interest that is borne by you during construction (which is usually 36 months starting from project launch).
 Thereafter, you will service the loan interest as you would a normal home loan.

-DIBS takes away the need to service home loan interest during a property’s construction period, which frees out excess money (which would otherwise be used to service the interest) that can be utilized in many ways.
+It takes away the need to service home loan interest during a property’s construction period, which frees up excess money (which would otherwise be used to service the interest) that can be utilised in many ways.
 These include:

-For property investors (especially those looking to “flip” or offload the properties upon completion), properties that come with DIBS are commonly perceived as excellent investment choices as the investors are not required to cough out additional capital for the first few years of investment.
+For investors (especially those looking to “flip” or offload the properties upon completion), properties that come with the scheme are commonly perceived as excellent investment choices as the investors are not required to cough out additional capital for the first few years of investment.

 Where to find properties with DIBS?

-More and more new property projects now come with DIBS.
+More and more new projects now come with the scheme.
 To find one, simply look for brochures or advertisements stating “Developers Interest Bearing Scheme” or “DIBS”.
 In Malaysia, these are especially common in developed urban areas such as Kuala Lumpur, the Klang Valley and Penang.

-In recent times, there have been cases whereby property developers over advertised DIBS by stating in brochures and other marketing collaterals that “home buyers make NO payment until due vacant possession of the properties” – a statement which is technically incorrect because the buyers’ home loans are still used to pay the developers as they construct the houses.
+In recent times, there have been cases whereby developers over advertised the scheme by stating in brochures and other marketing collaterals that “home buyers make no payment until due vacant possession of the properties” – a statement which is technically incorrect because the buyers’ home loans are still used to pay the developers as they construct the houses.